SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 }
 ```

->NOTE: retries are disabled by default.
+>retries are disabled by default.

 If you need to create more `RabbitTemplate` instances or if you want to override the defaults, Steeltoe provides extension methods `AddRabbitTemplate(.. , Action<IServiceProvider, RabbitTemplate> configure)` that you can use to configure a `RabbitTemplate` with the settings you desire.